Jakub-Ner/Real-Life-EEG-Collection/README.md

 #### [In-game Trigger](./InGameTrigger//README.md)
-'Why not to trigger a frustration while playing League of Legends?'
-This is a tool for trolling the player at random intervals and recording their brain activity before and after the stimuli.
-Surely, the player won't be happy about that.
-But that's the point.
-I want to see how the brain reacts to the frustration.
+An app consisting of recorders (EEG, facial experssions, blinking etc.) and event triggers.
+The app may run in the background, enabling seamless data collection and annoattion during activities like playing games, studying or working.

-*Tested on League of Legends, but can be used in any other game.
+*Tested on League of Legends.
 Please note that the program may be detected as a cheat and you may get banned.*

 #### Event Monitor (In Development)